Griggorii/Setting_dconf_linux_OS20.04_21.04_V53.0_By_Griggorii_Wayland_adaptation/README.md

 $ gsettings set org.gnome.desktop.interface color-scheme 'prefer-dark'

-Analog prefer-light default reset bacground image desktop | Most likely the setting is designed to automatically switch the theme from day to night
+Analog prefer-light default reset bacground image desktop | Most likely, the setting is intended to automatically switch the theme from day to night, it also makes it possible to apply, as in the case of prefer-light, the old theme from gtk2 / 3 for some tools, for example: gnome-system-monitor at the same time, the theme of gtk4 itself remains white

 $ gsettings set org.gnome.desktop.interface color-scheme 'default'
 __________________________________________________